 A Yellow Fever vaccination certificate is only required for travellers coming from a country with risk of Yellow Fever transmission.
 If your friend has entered the country from a place not affected by YF she would not have been asked to show it.
 Nor will you.

 These are the countries where a visit will require you to show the certificate:

 AFRICA - Angola, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Republic of the Congo, Democratic Republic of the Congo, Côte d'Ivoire, Equatorial Guinea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, South Sudan, Sudan, Togo, Uganda.

-AMERICAS - Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, Venezuela.
-5 days ago
+AMERICAS - Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, Venezuela. over 3 years ago

 Thank you for the thorough reply!

 I entered before the reply and would like to follow up.
 When I entered as a US citizen, I could purchase a visa on the spot for $30, without having registered beforehand.
 My passport was then inspected and no one asked me for vaccination proof.
 I thought perhaps since I had a very long layover in Addis Ababa which is on your list that perhaps I'd be asked, but no. So all was good.